InclementDab/DayZ-Test/README.md

 ```

-Any folders inside of the ModTemplate directory will be converted into PBO's (excluding the Workbench folder)
+Any folders inside of the DayZTest directory will be converted into PBO's (excluding the Workbench folder)

 DayZ Workbench Wiki:
 https://community.bistudio.com/wiki/DayZ:Workbench_Script_Debugging#Filepatching